Real questions from real parents, answered here!

 Could you prepare invoices that I could forward to our insurance for partial reimbursement?

 Yes- absolutely.
-We do this for lots of families and process them in December and June at parent request.
+We do this for lots of families.
+To streamline administrative processes, we process these TWICE yearly- in December and June, and only do so at parent request.
+You can email Nicole@outdoorkidsot.com to make this request.
 (Please note that this is only applicable to OT kids and not to peer playmates, as peer playmates are not receiving OT services during the group.)